 Also making studying music at the University of Colorado Boulder so special are the numerous opportunities students are afforded by attending the state’s flagship university and the only member of the prestigious Association of American Universities in Colorado.
 CU Boulder has a proud tradition of research and academic excellence underscored by five Nobel laureates.
 The City of Boulder also frequently acquires top rankings in the arts, education, health, well-being and quality of life.
 Nearby is some of the world’s best hiking and skiing, unlimited mountain views and the major urban area of Denver, just 25 miles away.

 Choosing the right college can be a daunting task.
 Please keep in mind that the personal and professional relationships you develop with your teachers and peers can have a tremendous impact on your future successes.
-The faculty, staff, and I welcome your interest in the University of Colorado Boulder College of Music and will be happy to answer any questions you may have about our programs.
+The faculty, staff and I welcome your interest in the University of Colorado Boulder College of Music and would be happy to answer any questions you may have about our programs.

 With best wishes,

 Dean, College of Music